Make consumer behaviour the heartbeat of the supply chain

 The turns of your inventory reflect the fit of your products with the consumer's needs.
 Within fashion retail and other slow mover consumer products, this is an important measurement to steer on.
 By adjusting the target levels dynamically to consumer behaviour, the inventory turns will increase.
 There will be more shelf-space for best-selling products by lowering the target levels for the real slow movers.
 That way, stores unlock the hidden sales potential of their articles.
 By doing this, we saw examples where stores sold three times more of a product in a specific colour and size.
 For one specific SKU, the target level increased from 3 to 12 and all pieces were sold at their original price!

 Transportation involves time and money.
 Therefore, you need to avoid unnecessary movements.
 Above we already mentioned that flexibility within your supply chain is key to the right availability.
 The same goes for inventory movement.
 When keeping your stock flexible and as high as possible within your supply chain, you avoid unnecessary movements like redistribution to other stores and warehouses.

 All the above highlights the main factors of making consumer behaviour the heartbeat of your supply chain.
-This heartbeat is critical to stand out and accelerate within your domain within the ever involving retail and consumer behaviour landscape.
+This heartbeat is critical to outperform your peers within the ever-evolving retail landscape.

 Feel free to contact us and get in touch when you would like to learn more on this topic.